SCOPE: Signal-Calibrated On-Policy Distillation Enhancement with Dual-Path Adaptive Weighting: Supplementary Experimental Analysis

-\section{Preliminary Experiment}
+\subsection{Preliminary Experiment}

-We sample 2,000 problems from the DeepMath dataset and generate 4 reasoning trajectory per problem using the student model (DeepSeek-R1-Distill-Qwen-1.5B) with temperature $\tau=0.6$, top-$k=20$, top-$p=0.95$, and a maximum response length of 32,768 tokens.
+We sample 2,000 problems from the DeepMath dataset and generate 4 reasoning trajectories per problem using the student model (DeepSeek-R1-Distill-Qwen-1.5B) with temperature $\tau=0.6$, top-$k=20$, top-$p=0.95$, and a maximum response length of 32,768 tokens.

-For each incorrect trajectory, we compute its perplexity score under the teacher model (Skywork-OR1-MATH-7B) over the response tokens only (excluding the prompt), defined as:
+For each incorrect trajectory, we compute its perplexity score under the teacher model (SkyWork-OR1-7B) over the response tokens only (excluding the prompt), defined as:

 where $y_{w}$ represents the wrong samples.
 They are stratified into four equal-sized buckets (Q1--Q4) based on their PPL scores via quartile splitting.
-Table~\ref{tab:ppl_stats} reports the PPL statistics for each bucket.
+Table~\ref{tab:ppl_stats} reports the PPL and negative log-likelihood (NLL) statistics for each bucket.

 For the prefix truncation experiment, each incorrect trajectory is truncated at the nearest newline boundary to the target truncation ratio $r \in \{0.2, 0.4, 0.6, 0.8\}$, yielding a flawed prefix $y_{\text{prefix}}$.
 The teacher is then prompted to complete the generation from $y_{\text{prefix}}$ using the completions API with temperature $\tau=0.6$.
 Each prefix is completed $n=4$ times, and the recovery rate is computed as the mean accuracy over these completions.
 Table~\ref{tab:exp2_full} presents the complete error recovery rates across all truncation ratios and PPL buckets.